 Word is the concierge at Ottawa’s swanky Le Germain Hotel is a local craft beer expert.

 Upper Thames won best ale at 2019 Forks and Barrels Tour, a series of food and drink events throughout the province.
 It’s a bonus that this micro brewery is in the heart of Oxford County, Ontario’s dairy capital, because a great ale loves a great cheese.

 While you're here: From the very drinkable hand-crafted brews at Anderson Craft Ales and the crisp Dry Cider at Toboggan Brewing Company in London, to the refreshingly authentic small batch Railway City Brewing and brand-new Caps Off Brewing in St. Thomas, this area is well worth the pilgrimage.
-Stay at the gorgeously appointed Chateau La Motte, a palatial 1895 mansion.
 Complete with a stately circular tower, solarium, luxurious library and formal dining room, you’ll get a distinct whodunit-Clue-vibe.
 Spoiler alert: you, in the sitting room, nursing a thirst-quenching dry-hopped pale ale.